-In FY17, Out & About served 227 individuals of all ages in Boulder County.
+In FY18, Out & About served 256 individuals of all ages in Boulder County.
 Out & About offers therapeutic recreation programming for adults and children with intellectual and developmental disabilities through after school activities, school closure days, evening and weekend activities for adults, and summer camp experiences for children.
-The Therapeutic Recreation methodology is an allied health profession which focuses on improving a person's physical, cognitive, social, emotional, and leisure needs through activity interventions so that individuals can develop skill sets that easily translate into other areas of their lives.
+The Therapeutic Recreation methodology focuses on improving a person's physical, cognitive, social, emotional, and leisure needs through activity interventions so that individuals can develop skill sets that easily translate into other areas of their lives.

 Imagine! relies on Mill Levy funding to make it possible to offer this valuable service to the population we serve.